jbold569/jbold569/docs/blog/2021-11-02-hello-github-discussions-goodbye-disqus.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-The `octokit/graphql-action` allows us to copy/paste the query we developed in the explorer with the exception of defining the variables and their types being passed to the query; similar to a function definition.
-Lines 17 and 18 pull the repository name and owner login from the action event object rather than hardcoded values previously.
+The `octokit/graphql-action` allows us to basically copy/paste the query we developed in the explorer with the exception of defining the variables and their types being passed to the query; similar to a function definition.
+Lines 17 and 18 pull the repository name and owner login from the action event object rather than hardcoded values seen previously.

 !!!
 Attention